NextronSystems/asgard-manual/issues/known-issues.rst

       - Read/Write

-Make sure to disable ``Automatically accept all Asset Requests`` in the :ref:`usage/administration:advanced` Settings in the meantime, to avoid cleaning up after the changes to the endpoints have been made.
+Make sure to disable ``Automatically accept all Asset Requests`` in the :ref:`administration/advanced:advanced settings` Settings in the meantime, to avoid cleaning up after the changes to the endpoints have been made.

 AMC#009: agent-access.log is not being rotated